solana-labs/solana/docs/src/developing/programming-model/accounts.md

 isn't required because modifying an unowned account will be rejected by the runtime, and the containing transaction will be thrown out.

-## Rent

-Keeping accounts alive on Solana incurs a storage cost called _rent_ because the blockchain cluster must actively maintain the data to process any future transactions.
-This is different from Bitcoin and Ethereum, where storing accounts doesn't incur any costs.

-Currently, all new accounts are required to be rent-exempt.

-### Rent exemption

-An account is considered rent-exempt if it holds at least 2 years worth of rent.
-This is checked every time an account's balance is reduced, and transactions that would reduce the balance to below the minimum amount will fail.
+### Rent-exempt minimum balances

-Program executable accounts are required by the runtime to be rent-exempt to avoid being purged.
+All accounts are required by the runtime to hold the rent-exempt minimum balance.

 :::info
 Use the [`getMinimumBalanceForRentExemption`](../../api/http#getminimumbalanceforrentexemption) RPC